Minsoo1036/CV/Readme.md

   - The **5th** place in COVID19 Data Visualization Contest of DACON, 2020.05.25

-  (Analyzing network composed of the confirmed cases and Implementing statistical analysis to investigate the effect of factors to the daily confirmed cases.)
+  (**Goal**: Analyzing network composed of the confirmed cases and Implementing statistical analysis to investigate the effect of factors to the daily confirmed cases.)
   <br>

   - The **2nd** place in Poster thesis session of The Korean Statistical Society, 2019.11.09